 This course is designed to provide you with the tools to identify and understand the fundamentals of intermediate accounting.
-The course builds upon the concepts learned in ACC 201 and addresses many of the topics in increased depth as well as covers new topics that will be the foundation for the advanced accounting course, ACC 205.
+The course builds upon the financial statement concepts learned in ACC 201 by examining equity and liability transactions.
+A primary objective of the course is to identify and value financial obligations of the firms, such as bonds, pensions, and leases.
+The topics and financial statement concepts learned in ACC201 and ACC203 serve as a foundation for the advanced accounting course, ACC 205.
 II.
 Course Materials:

 Textbook: Intermediate Accounting, 17th Edition, by Donald E. Kieso, Jerry J. Weygandt, and Terry D. Warfield.
-Earlier editions of the textbook are not acceptable due to changes in GAAP and textbook problems, exercises, and examples since the last published edition.
+IBSN: 978-1-119-50368-2 Earlier editions of the textbook are not acceptable due to changes in GAAP and textbook problems, exercises, and examples since the last published edition.
 Lecture Notes: I will provide students with copies of the lecture PowerPoint slides one week before the lecture on the course Canvas site.
 These notes introduce important concepts covered in each chapter and contain example questions to reinforce these concepts.
 I will work through the example questions in class; however, students are responsible for documenting the solutions.
 Students are responsible for obtaining their own copy of the lecture notes.
 The lecture notes are intended to supplement the textbook material, and I will cover only a portion of the textbook chapters.
-However, students will find the textbook as a useful resource to extrapolate key concepts to difficult transactions.
+However, students will find the textbook as a useful resource to understand and practice key concepts to difficult transactions.
 Further, I expect students to come to the lecture prepared for the lecture by reviewing the textbook and notes prior to class.
 Please refer to the schedule below for the chapters covered in the course.
 III.
 University and College Policies: